Sparven999/Countly_UE/README.md

 # Countly_UE

 Implementation of the Count.ly API/SDK for Unreal Engine.
+The project aims to implement the whole SDK development guide that can be found here with tweeks to fit the Unreal Engine.
+It will also incorporate full support for Blueprints.

 ## Getting Started